replicatedhq/help-center/content/docs/native/packaging-an-application/support-bundle-v1.md

             run: my-nginx
 ```

+{{< linked_headline "Excluding Logs From Support Bundles" >}}

+If a container's logs may contain sensitive information or are simply large and not useful for your debugging processes, you can exclude that container's logs from support bundles and disk persistance.
+To do this, [add the label](/docs/native/packaging-an-application/docker-options/#labels) `com.replicated.excludelogs=true` to the container in question.

 {{< linked_headline "Default Support Files" >}}

 By default the Support Bundle V1 will include the following files: